Debbie Melgarejo · Creative director · Brand, agency + nonprofit · Manila / remote

 The result

-Worked on narrative direction and pacing so the interviews, visuals, and institution all served the human story.
+I directed the narrative and pacing so the interviews, visuals, and institution all served the human story.

 People before policy.